Ureter: Reflux

 Vesicoureteral reflux refers to the reflux of fluid from the bladder into the ureters.
 This condition can be associated with urinary tract infections, particularly in children, and is present in up to 28–36% of children to some degree.
-A number of forms of medical imaging are available for diagnosis of the condition, with modalities including doppler urinary tract ultrasound, MAG 3 nuclear medicine scaning, and a micturition urethrocystogram.
-Factors that affect which of these are selected depends if a child is able to receive a urinary catheter, and whether a child is toilet trained.
+A number of forms of medical imaging are available for diagnosis of the condition, with modalities including doppler urinary tract ultrasound.Factors that affect which of these are selected depends if a child is able to receive a urinary catheter, and whether a child is toilet trained.
 Whether these investigations are performed at the first time a child has an illness, or later and depending on other factors (such as if the causal bacteria is E. coli) differ between US, EU and UK guidelines.

 Management is also variable, with differences between international guidelines on issues such as whether prophylactic antibiotics should be used, and whether surgery is recommended.
 One reason is most instances of vesicoureteral reflux improve by themselves.
 If surgery is considered, it generally involves reattaching the ureters to a different spot on the bladder, and extending the part of the ureter that it is within the wall of the bladder, with the most common surgical option being Cohen's cross-trigonal reimplantation.